 The field of Physical Therapy is continually evolving and the demand for these professionals is expanding nationally.
-Student majoring in Physical Therapy Assistant at Mount Aloysius College benefit from the close support of outstanding faculty who are committed to your success.
+Students majoring in the Physical Therapist Assistant (PTA) program at Mount Aloysius College benefit from the close support of outstanding faculty who are committed to your success.
 Class sizes are kept small, offering students a warm, close-knit learning environment.
+The program takes (5) semesters to complete with graduation in late August after completion of full-time clinical placements in the summer of the second year.

-Aimed at helping patients maximize physical function; this career path offers years of fulfilling engagement as a respected professional.
-Graduates of the Mount Aloysius Physical Therapy Assistant program need academic focus and the ability to put the well-being of their patients first.
+Aimed at helping patients maximize physical function; this career path offers years of fulfilling engagement as a respected paraprofessional.
+Graduates of the Mount Aloysius Physical Therapist Assistant program need academic focus and the ability to put the well-being of their patients first.

 Students pursuing this profession at Mount Aloysius enjoy the support of an experienced and caring faculty and quality clinical partners.
 Their commitment is focused on helping you gain the knowledge and experience needed to excel; successfully navigating the National Physical Therapist Assistant Examination, and entering this exciting profession with competency and compassion.